Skip to main content

 • Example: branch=main, branch=develop, branch=feature/auth

-• repo= - Target a specific repository
+• repo= - Target a specific repository or multiple repositories

-• Example: repo=owner/repository, repo=myorg/webapp
+• Single repository: repo=owner/repository, repo=myorg/webapp

 • agent= - Specify which coding agent and model to use (format: agentType:model)